 Schools and districts on the Accountability Clock for any period of time should be implementing research-based strategies of appropriate scope and intensity to improve student outcomes.
 After five consecutive years, the local board will be directed by the State Board of Education as to which strategy, or pathway, to pursue.
 This may include school closure, converting schools to a charter school, working with an external management partner, seeking innovation status for a school or group of schools, or district reorganization.
 In considering appropriate actions, the State Board will refer to a recommendation from the State Review Panel and a report from the Commissioner of Education.
 School districts may also provide a proposal for their preferred pathway to the State Board.

 Accountability Pathways Resources

 When a school or district reaches the end of the accountability clock, CDE staff will work with the district to select a pathway that is best suited to create dramatic change.
 We are continuing to develop resources to support this process.
 Below are guidance documents for each pathway, as well as rubrics for school districts submitting innovation or management plans on behalf of a school, set of schools, or the district.
 The rubrics are intended to guide planning for Priority Improvement and Turnaround schools and districts pursuing the innovation or management pathways.
 The rubrics will also be used by CDE staff to inform the Commissioner’s recommendation and assess whether the plan, if implemented, will have significant, rapid and positive impact on student learning.

 Pathway Guidance Documents

 Accountability Pathways Grant

-The Pathways Early Action Grant is intended to incentivize Local Educational Agencies (LEAs) and schools nearing the end of the Accountability Clock to explore pathway options, take thoughtful action, and increase readiness for discussions with the State Board of Education.
+The Accountability Pathways Planning grant is intended to support Local Educational Agencies (LEAs) and schools nearing the end of the Accountability Clock to explore pathway options, take thoughtful action, and increase readiness for discussions with the State Board of Education.
 The Accountability Pathways Planning grant is now part of the ESSA Application for School Improvement (EASI).

 - South Conejos School District